Skip to main content

 Step 2: Convert INPUT_TYPES to define_schema

-Node properites like node id, display name, category, etc. that were assigned in different places in code such as dictionaries and class properties are now kept together via the Schema class.
+Node properties like node id, display name, category, etc. that were assigned in different places in code such as dictionaries and class properties are now kept together via the Schema class.
 The define_schema(cls) function is expected to return a Schema object in much the same way INPUT_TYPES(s) worked in V1.
 Supported core Input/Output types are stored and documented in comfy_api/{version} in _io.py, which is namespaced as io by default.
-Since Inputs/Outputs are defined by classes now instead of dictionaries or strings, custom types are supported by either definining your own class or using the helper function Custom in io.
+Since Inputs/Outputs are defined by classes now instead of dictionaries or strings, custom types are supported by either defining your own class or using the helper function Custom in io.
 Custom types are elaborated on in a section further below.
 A type class has the following properties:

 • class Input for Inputs (i.e. Model.Input(...))